ProjectPythia/pythia-foundations/foundations/github/github-pull-request.md

 starting on a new feature, or if the `main` branch on remote may have been updated while you were working on `my-new-feature`, it is a good idea to periodically sync up with the remote `main`.
-Make sure all of your changes to my-new-branch have been committed to the local repository, and then do:
+Make sure all of your changes to `my-new-feature` have been committed to the local repository, and then do:

 ```